-Get to know the Department of Obstetrics and Gynecology:
+Get to know our nationally ranked Department of Obstetrics and Gynecology:

 The Department of Obstetrics and Gynecology at Washington University School of Medicine serves the three major missions in the care of women: patient care, education and research.
 In all that we do, the principles of collaboration, innovation and inclusiveness are evident.

 In clinical care, we practice evidence-based medicine and promote lifelong learning in our field.
 The care we provide falls along traditional academic lines, with eight divisions that represent the major clinical areas of the specialty.
 A majority of our clinical activity is provided at Barnes-Jewish Hospital, the flagship hospital of BJC HealthCare.

 Our research programs are outstanding and we are currently the second highest NIH funded Obstetrics and Gynecology Department in the United States.
 Sarah K. England, PhD, Vice Chair, Research oversees all research endeavors; our basic science research division, the Center for Reproductive Health Sciences (CRepHS), is led by Kelle Moley, MD, a member of the National Academy of Medicine.
 Methodius Tuuli, MD, leads our Division of Clinical Research.
 Our basic and clinical research units intersect to perform some of the most exciting translational work in obstetrics and gynecology.
-We are also home to a transdisciplinary March of Dimes Prematurity Research Center.
+We are also home to one of five transdisciplinary March of Dimes Prematurity Research Centers in the US.
 This research focuses on fundamental mechanisms of preterm labor, which we hope will lead to successful interventions.